abaird986/aws-modern-application-workshop/module-2/README.md

 ```
 aws cloudformation describe-stacks --stack-name MythicalMysfitsCoreStack
 ```

-When in the `describe-stacks` response, you see a status of `CREATE_COMPLETE`, CloudFormation has finished provisioning all of the core networking and security resources described above.
+Run the the `describe-stacks` command, until you see a status of ```"StackStatus": "CREATE_COMPLETE"```

+When you get this response, CloudFormation has finished provisioning all of the core networking and security resources described above.

-Once you see `CREATE_COMPLETE` in the `describe-stacks` response command above, copy the full response and save it for future reference in a text editor.
+Copy the **full response** and save it for future reference in a text editor.
 Or, create a temporary folder and file to save it to within your IDE.
 This JSON response contains the unique identifiers for several of the created resources, which we will use later in this workshop.

 ## Module 2a: Deploying a Service with AWS Fargate